otkach1/demo-repo2/README.md

  practising with edititng inside the branch

- ## Local Development
+ ## Local Development 1111

- 1. open index.html in your browser.
+ 1. open index.html in your browser....